 If you were to zoom out on the map, you would see that some of the labels disappear at larger scales to avoid overlapping.
 Sometimes this is what you want when dealing with datasets that have many points, but at other times you will lose useful information this way.
-There is another possibility for handling cases like this, which we'll cover
+There is another possibility for handling cases like this, which we'll cover in a later exercise in this lesson.
+For now, zoom out and click on the button in the toolbar and see what happens.

-3.2.4 Try Yourself Customize the Labels
+3.2.4 ?????
+Try Yourself: Customize the Labels